One day in the life of a cancer patient

 Meet the case study of a difficult exploratory study that we conducted to learn about the needs of people with cancer.

 Cancer directly or indirectly affects almost everyone.
 In 2010, over 140,000 people in Poland received this diagnosis.
 These numbers are still growing, as are the problems faced by those affected by this disease.
 Many solutions have already been created that deal with issues in the therapeutic process or information overload.
 However, all these solutions, in one way or another, are unfortunately ineffective.

 To help cancer patients, we undertook exploratory research.
 Set out below is a history of what we were able to do.

 1. Build empathy by understanding and exploring the subject.

 2. Identifying the biggest problems and the most significant "Pain points".

 3. Creating and testing the solution.

-We wanted our first step to be understanding and building empathy.
+For our first step, we wanted to be understanding and build empathy.
 As people who have no direct contact with patients, we conducted a series of interviews with specialists in the field of oncology, as well as with patients and psycho-oncologists.
 Thanks to this, we have created a deeper understanding of what the patient's life looks like during treatment.